KyeBracey/rails-api-practice/README.md

 # Rails API Practice

-Practising building an API-only Rails app from scratch
+Practising building an API-only Rails app (with a nested resource) from scratch